 As a digital marketer, be like Batman.
-He has a utility belt stacked with gadgets that he uses as and when he needs them.
-His grappling hook and batarangs get pulled out quite frequently—his bat shark repellent (a real thing!), not so much, there have been instances where he was lucky to have it on hand.
+He has a utility belt stacked with gadgets that he uses if and when he needs them.
+His grappling hook and batarangs get pulled out quite frequently, but his bat shark repellent (a real thing!), not so much.
+And while that last one sounds absolutely ridiculous, there have, in fact, been instances where he was lucky to have it on hand.

 In June, Pinterest and IKEA partnered up to create a “Renocations” feature, which helps users find inspiration for their next home renovation via a custom Pinterest board.
 Also in June they teamed up with Volkswagen to create a virtual test drive feature for the car manufacturer’s first electric model.

 If you are new to Pinterest, once logging on and picking your interests, you will see that posts (or “pins”) are arranged in a different way.
 It’s too cool for traditional linear order!
-But its content display isn’t the only element that is unique.
-Check out these great ways to be a Pinterest pro.
+But the way it displays content isn’t the only element that is unique.

 Images are the biggest elements of your pins, literally and figuratively.
 As such, they should be bright, simple, and eye-catching.
-After all, they will be competing with many posts, so you want your followers’ eyes to lock onto your pins as soon as possible.
+After all, they will be competing with many posts on the same subject, so you want your followers’ eyes to lock onto your pins as soon as possible.